Attention Deficit Hyperactivity Disorder (ADHD) is usually diagnosed at a young age. But what happens if this disorder goes undiagnosed?

 In psychology terms, a disorder is something that interrupts the normal function of the brain.
 Neurodiversity is a more positive name that celebrates the diversity of cognitive function.

-Clinically, mental health professionals still use the word disorder.
+Clinically, behavioral health professionals still use the word disorder.
 The DSM-5, which categorizes all mental disorders, also considers ADHD a cognitive disorder.
 It remains something many adults still seek treatment for.

 But neurodiversity is a community-led initiative to focus on the positive traits of ADHD.
 For example, adults with ADHD are often more creative and intelligent.
 Their attention problems can result in hyperfocus, which can allow them to finish projects faster.